HAAIL-Universe/Othello/README.md

 Open your browser and go to: http://127.0.0.1:8000/

 You should see the Othello interface.
 Try chatting to set your first goal!

+### Multi-user smoke test (access codes)

+Prereq: set `OTHELLO_LOGIN_KEYS=user1=code1;user2=code2` in your environment.

+1. Log in as `user1` (code1).
+2. Create goal "A" via UI (Save as long-term goal) or `POST /api/goals`.
+3. Verify "A" appears in goals list.
+4. Log out, then log in as `user2` (code2).
+5. Verify "A" is not visible, create goal "B".
+6. Verify only "B" appears for `user2`.

+### Multi-user concurrency regression

+Manual check: two browser sessions (or two cookie jars) alternating calls must not leak goals/plans.

+1. Log in as `user1` (code1), create goal "Alpha".
+2. Log in as `user2` (code2), create goal "Beta".
+3. Alternate `GET /api/goals` between the two sessions; each should only see its own goals.
+4. Alternate `GET /api/today-plan` between the two sessions; plan content should not cross-contaminate.

 ## How to Run and Test Locally (Windows)